silvia0308/Visualization-21/README.md

 - Integrate all visualization in a GUI<br/>
 Run ```gui/main.cxx``` (project MainWindow), follow the instructions to input cosmology path, SPH and cosmic web result path (in one folder) and time.<br/>
-The gui works as the same as in the [demo.mov](https://drive.google.com/file/d/1pIoIlcz4T5n609MJ3BvA-8TqXHxdj9Y9/view?usp=sharing).
+The gui works as the same as in [demo.mov](https://drive.google.com/file/d/1pIoIlcz4T5n609MJ3BvA-8TqXHxdj9Y9/view?usp=sharing).

 ## Animation